Home Compare BSX vs SYK

 Valuation

-Both look solid on valuation, though Boston Scientific Corporation still holds the stronger peer position.
+Both rank well on valuation, but Boston Scientific Corporation still holds a clear edge.

 Valuation — Dominant Gap